anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2020-04-25-machine-learning-reference-guide.md

 3. [https://scikit-learn.org/stable/modules/linear_model.html#perceptron](https://scikit-learn.org/stable/modules/linear_model.html#perceptron)

 ## Naive Bayes
+* For most common cases [Multinomial, Gaussian] NB is a linear classifier.
 * NB estimates a distribution given the data and then finds a hyperplane separating the data.
 This is subtly different to Perceptron which finds a hyperplane separating the data directly.
 * Different flavours of NB exist and are used depending the properties of the features, x.